pergolafabio/Hikvision-Addons/doorbell/DOCS.md

   These are special entities that do not have a state associated to them (therefore are not visible in the list of HA entities, but under each `Device info` page).

   **NOTE**: The device triggers are discovered *once the associated event is triggered on the device at least once.*

+   **NOTE**: Devices that run newer firmare like 3.7.x dont support the ring event anymore, you need to manually poll it now using the call_state_poll in the config.*

   **NOTE**: For some reason there is no "door not closed" device trigger, here is a workaround: